11 SaaS Demo Best Practices for Winning Sales Demo

 Do you know what your sales team is presenting during a sales demo?
 Do your sellers clearly understand what features will benefit their demo?
 What is the experience your team is providing to prospects at this integral stage in the sales process?

-As a sales manager, you spend a great deal of time and resources ensuring that your sellers become champions of value-based selling, presenting your product in the best possible way.
+As a sales manager, you spend a lot of time and resources ensuring that your sellers present your product in the best possible way.

-Why is it so tough to conduct remote software sales and demos of your value proposition?
+Why is it so hard to present your value proposition remotely?